 When you open your map from the dashboard, it will automatically be brought to the 2D map.
 Choose

-We can also select a different coloring by clicking the Color Dropdown:
+You can select a different coloring by clicking the Color Dropdown.
+You have two option, Jet and Gray:

 Viewing the elevation data in grayscale instead of the Jet color scheme.

-You can also select different intensities of the shadows to emphasize depth
+You can also select different intensities of the shadows, from Low to Max, to emphasize depth:

 Adjust the range of the elevation presented using the handles at the bottom of the histogram.